 Set Up Login Rules

-This guide will walk you through the process of writing, testing, and adding the first Login Rule to your Teleport cluster.
+This guide walks you through the process of writing, testing, and adding the first Login Rule to your Teleport cluster.

 Prerequisites